 NXTLVL takes its decidedly future-forward view integrating a deep understanding of emerging technologies, the neuroscience of guest experience and a fascination with social anthropology into the design of purpose-driven and meaningful places.

-(Design with purpose and meaning will be table stakes for an emerging traveling cohort.
+(Design with purpose and meaning will be table stakes for an emerging travelling cohort.
 They will want the residual emotion of an experience to have supported a regenerative mindset and the knowing that they have done good, for themselves as well as the ecology.

 All design is about change.
 Innovative design is about transformation.
-It reimagines not just how something looks but how it works, how it changes the process of doing something.
+It reimagines not just how something looks but how it works, and how it changes the process of doing something.
 In the best case, it results in better human outcomes.
 It deepens connections making lives better.
 At its core, great design is in the service of empathic extension.
 It’s a ‘what’s in it for the other guy’ mentality.)

 What are you working on at the moment, and do you have any upcoming projects or collaborations that you’re able to tell us about?